davewhiteland/compsci-superbasics/collections/_command-line/what-is-it.md

 ---

-The fundamental way of issuing a command to the the computer is by typing it on the _command line_.
+The fundamental way of issuing a command to the computer is by typing it on the _command line_.

 Interfaces (like point-and-click graphical interfaces, or audio commands, or